Mr. O'Neill's Practice

 - Law Clerk to Wisconsin Supreme Court Chief Justice Nathan S. Heffernan, 1991-1992

 Matt started his work career as a paperboy for the Milwaukee Sentinel, learning at a young age the value of rising early and staying abreast of current news.
-Other jobs along the way included house painting and raising colonies of moths.
+Other jobs along the way included house painting and raising vibrant colonies of moths in a microbiology lab.